MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/control-flow.md

 Otherwise, the second else-if block evaluates, and then the third, and so on until either a clause with a true condition is encountered or there are no more else-if clauses.
 If the original *if* condition and all the else-if clauses evaluate to *false*, the else block runs, if provided.

-Note that whichever block runs, it runs within its scope.
+Note that whichever block runs, it runs within its own scope.
 Bindings made inside of an `if`, `elif`, or `else` block are not visible after the block ends.

 For example,